loomio/loomio_help/content/guides/consent_process/index.md

 ## Rewriting the rules

 One of the best ways we’ve found to overcome these obstacles is to make decisions using **consent-based decision making**, or just **consent**.
-There are, of course, many different kinds of collective decision-making processes, including different versions of consent, but we’ve found **Integrative Consent** – a model developed by Round Sky Solutions – to be a simple and effective starting place for a team wanting to learn a consent process.
+There are, of course, many different kinds of collective decision-making processes, (eg, [advice process](../advice_process),) including different versions of consent, but we’ve found **Integrative Consent** – a model developed by Round Sky Solutions – to be a simple and effective starting place for a team wanting to learn a consent process.
 We hope you’ll use this as a template, iterate variations on it that fit your unique team, and pass what you learn back to us!

 ![Decision-making types: Autocratic (and Delegation) | Advice (or Consultative) | Consent (or Consensus)](decision_making_types.png)